cypik/terraform-azure-resource-group/README.md

 ## Usage

-1. Ensure you have the required provider configured in your Terraform environment.

-    ```hcl
-    provider "azurerm" {
-      features {}
-    }
-    ```

-2. Use the module by referencing its source and providing the required variables.
+1. Use the module by referencing its source and providing the required variables.

     ```hcl
     module "resource_group" {